Germany's Maas says Turkey 'invasion' illegitimate under international law | DW | 20.10.2019

 "We will do everything for this truce to last longer than just the five days, and the that the invasion is stopped for the time being," he said.

-The EU leaders also oppose the idea to relocate Syrian refugees into the Kurdish-populated zones, according to Maas.
-He said that this topic should discussed with Ankara together with the EU-Turkey deal, which sees the EU pay billions to Turkey to host the civil war refugees.
+He said that the topic should be discussed with Ankara together with the EU-Turkey migration deal, which sees the EU pay billions to Turkey to host 3.6 million civil war refugees.

 "Because we will not pay money for things that, according to our perspective, are not legitimate or legal," Maas said.